 Sometimes, a course of UV therapy can be successful in desensitising the skin.
-Psoralen UVA (PUVA) treatment is usually chosen as treatment with UVB usually triggers a flare.
+Psoralen (oral medication) and UVA (PUVA) is a combined treatment usually chosen to treat flare-ups.
+Topical or oral steroids are sometimes given alongside UV therapy.

 Where can I get more information about CAD?